 No. Each applicant may only participate in one entry.

 10. What is the Breakthru Boot Camp?

 The Breakthru Boot Camp is a one-day event designed to assist participants who make it to the second round of the competition.
+Note that NBIF may have more than one Boot Camp event for this 2015 competition.
 Boot Camp will help you further develop your business case.
 Greater detail on the Breakthru Boot Camp can be found within Appendix 3 of the Participant Handbook.
 Participation by at least one member of each submission is mandatory.

 11. Who should attend the Breakthru Boot Camp?

 At least one representative from each submission must attend the Breakthru Boot Camp.
 Ideally, all members of team submissions will be in attendance.
 Eligible participants will be notified in advance of the Boot Camp and are subsequently required to RSVP.

 12. Are there any terms and conditions on the primary prizes and when will they be awarded?

 The primary prizes will be delivered shortly after the awards ceremony.
 Before receiving their prize, winners will be required to resolve any outstanding due diligence items with NBIF and enter into a simple shareholders’ agreement as detailed in the Breakthru Participant Handbook.

 13. What is due diligence?